 The link between physical activity and psychological wellbeing is clear.
 One of the largest studies on exercise and mental health reported that individuals who did no exercise were 44% more likely to develop depression compared to those who exercised for just one or two hours a week.

-So, as well as encouraging people to speak up about mental illness, R U OK Day is also a great opportunity to promote the role of exercise in combating depression.
+As well as encouraging people to speak up about mental illness, R U OK Day is also a great opportunity to promote the role of exercise in combating depression.

 Exercise doesn’t just improve physical and mental resilience against stress.
 It can also be a fantastic social tool, helping people feel included and accepted, which is what R U OK Day is all about.